promptdriven/pdd/README.md

 Options:
 - `--output-test LOCATION`: Specify where to save the fixed unit test file.
 The default file name is `test_<basename>_fixed.<language_file_extension>`.
 If an environment variable `PDD_FIX_TEST_OUTPUT_PATH` is set, the file will be saved in that path unless overridden by this option.
 - `--output-code LOCATION`: Specify where to save the fixed code file.
 The default file name is `<basename>_fixed.<language_file_extension>`.
 If an environment variable `PDD_FIX_CODE_OUTPUT_PATH` is set, the file will be saved in that path unless overridden by this option.
 - `--output-results LOCATION`: Specify where to save the results of the error fixing process.
-The default file name is `<basename>_fix_results.json`.
+The default file name is `<basename>_fix_results.log`.
 If an environment variable `PDD_FIX_RESULTS_OUTPUT_PATH` is set, the file will be saved in that path unless overridden by this option.
 - `--loop`: Enable iterative fixing process.
   - `--verification-program PATH`: Specify the path to a Python program that verifies if the code still runs correctly.
   - `--max-attempts INT`: Set the maximum number of fix attempts before giving up (default is 3).